MicrosoftDocs/dynamics365smb-docs/financials/design-details-central-concepts-of-the-planning-system.md

 The full list of reasons for assigning an item for planning is provided in [Design Details: Planning Assignment Table](design-details-planning-assignment-table.md).

-The planning options in Microsoft Dynamics NAV are:
+The planning options in [!INCLUDE[d365fin](includes/d365fin_md.md)] are:

 -   Calculate Regenerative Plan – Calculates all selected items, whether it is necessary or not.
 -   Calculate Net Change Plan – Calculates only those selected items that have had some change in their demand-supply pattern and, therefore, have been assigned for planning.

 Some users believe that net change planning should be performed on the fly, for example, when sales orders are entered.
 However, this could be confusing because dynamic order tracking and action messaging are also calculated on the fly.
-Besides, Microsoft Dynamics NAV offers real-time available-to-promise control, which provides pop–up warnings when entering sales orders if the demand cannot be fulfilled under the present supply plan.
+Besides, [!INCLUDE[d365fin](includes/d365fin_md.md)] offers real-time available-to-promise control, which provides pop–up warnings when entering sales orders if the demand cannot be fulfilled under the present supply plan.

 In addition to these considerations, the planning system only plans for those items that the user has prepared with appropriate planning parameters.
 Otherwise, it is assumed that the user will plan the items manually or semi-automatically by using the Order Planning feature.

-For more information about the automatic planning procedures, see [Design Details: Balancing Demand and Supply](../Topic/Design%20Details:%20Balancing%20Demand%20and%20Supply.md).
+For more information about the automatic planning procedures, see [Design Details: Balancing Demand and Supply](design-details-balancing-demand-and-supply.md).

 ## Item Dimensions
 Demand and supply can carry variant codes and location codes that must be respected when the planning system balances demand and supply.